-1 As noted above, building surveys conducted subsequent to the FGEIS identified a total of approximately 1.375 million sf of space in existing North Island structures, of which approximately 1.2 million sf is available for re-tenanting, rather than the 1.35 million identified in the 2011 FGEIS.
+As noted above, bBuilding surveys conducted subsequent to the FGEIS identified a total of approximately 1.375 million sf of space in existing North Island structures, of which approximately 1.2 million sf is available for re-tenanting, rather than the 1.35 million identified in the 2011 FGEIS.

-The first was a primarily University/Research option and the second was a primarily Mixed-Use option.
-These options did not represent any existing plans or proposals for the Island; rather, they were a generalized estimate based on the type and configurations of existing buildings, the underlying conditions of the Island itself, uses required and permitted under the deed, and the general level of inquiries received by The Trust for various uses on the Island.
+The 2011 FGEIS examined two development scenarios for the 3 million square feet of space available between the North Island historic structures and the South Island Development Zones.
+The first was a primarily University/Research Option option and the second was a primarily Mixed-Use Option option.
+These options did not represent any existing plans or proposals for the Island; rather, they were a generalized estimates based on the type and configurations of existing buildings, the underlying conditions of the Island itself, uses required and permitted under the deed, and the general level of inquiries received by The Trust for various uses on the Island.
 The range of uses studied in the 2011 FGEIS are presented in Table 1.

-Table 1

-2011 FGEIS Later Phases-Island Redevelopment Potential Development Scenarios (North Island Historic Structures and South Island Future Development Zones)
+Table 1 2011 FGEIS Later Phases-Island Redevelopment Potential Development Scenarios (North Island Historic Structures and South Island Future Development Zones)

-Development Zones
+University/Research Mixed-Use

-Uses University/Research Option (sf) Mixed-Use Option (sf)
+Uses Option (sf) Option (sf)

 University

 Research 400,000 0

 Academic 450,000 0

 Housing - Faculty Housing 1 (assumed as apartments, not dorms) Housing - Student Dorms 1 200,000 850,000 1,650,000 450,000

 Conference Center/Hotel 500,000 350,000

 Office 175,000 60,000

 Service Retail/Restaurant (Not destination, accessory to other uses) 75,000 75,000

 Cultural (Gallery, small museum) 60,000 125,000

 Public School (K-12) 150,000 150,000

 Maintenance, Support, Other 140,000 140,000

 TOTAL 3,000,000 3,000,000

-Notes: Does not include Park and Public Spaces (For Pl 1 All academic housing: contemplated to be res ,